Ultan-Kearns/AppliedProject/Sprints.md

 + Brainstorm ideas
 + research Docker
 + refactor and test

+# Do whenever least concern
++ fix style on homepages
 ## Notes
 ### I will make periodic changes due to changes in workload, personal issues,etc
 ### I run regression tests as well as module tests after each sprint